seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Cannot please heaven, and I know your office
 Unjustly is achiev'd.
 But this one word:
 You are going now to gaze upon my mistress,
-For note you, mine she is— /
+For note you, mine she is-- /

 **ARCITE**
-/ Nay then— /
+/ Nay then-- /

 **PALAMON**
-/ Nay, pray you—
+/ Nay, pray you--
 You talk of feeding me to breed me strength;
 You are going now to look upon a sun
 That strengthens what it looks on; there you have